stefanovertua/pizza-pioneers-performance-analysis/README.md

 ![image3](https://github.com/user-attachments/assets/11ae2fe8-012e-44eb-ac8a-359a6e7be99d)

-The next step involved creating a new table, “date_table”, where I added columns for years, months, quarters, days, etc. This data table is useful for establishing correlations between dates and purchases, likely seasonalities, or to find out peak ordering times.
+The next step involved creating a new table, “date_table”, where I added columns for years, months, quarters, days, etc. This data table is useful for establishing correlations between dates and purchases, identifying likely seasonalities, or determining peak ordering times.

 I created a new relationship between the Orders Table and the newly created date table using the date columns. <br> The DAX expression used for creating the date table is as follows:
 ```